Doi6doi/vulcmp/README.md

 # vulcmp

-simple C library for easy GPU computing
+Simple C library for easy GPU computing.

+See Documentation.md for usage details